 How do you know if your cat has allergies?
-And how do prevent and treat them?
+And how do you prevent and treat them?
 If you're concerned about your pet, read on about allergies in cats!

-Common Allergies in Cats
+Common allergies in cats

 Cats can be allergic to many of the same things as humans.
 Common causes of feline allergies include:

 Cats may be sensitive to mold, mildew, dust, and pollen from grass, weeds, or trees.
 A common source of allergies is actually the dust from open litter boxes, particularly if using scented litter.
 A cat allergic to this type of allergen will likely present with watery eyes and respiratory issues.

 Your cat may be sensitive to wheat, dairy, certain protein sources, or other food items.
 If your cat has food allergies (to cat food or human food), you're likely to notice an itchy head and neck, which may be accompanied by digestive issues like vomiting and diarrhea.

 Some cats are not only hypersensitive to flea bites, but also to the products that treat fleas.
 If you see particularly itchy hindquarters, especially around the tail, your cat may be allergic to fleas.
 Reactions to fleas and flea medication usually present as skin problems.